AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   - Depending on the command line switch, set the value of variable \alib{lox::Variables;VERBOSITY}
     to <c>"${MYAPP_VERBOSITY_1[2|3]}"</c>, also in protected mode.
     With \c "${}", a portion of a variable value
-    \ref alib_config_values_substitution "can be substituted" with the contents of another named variable.
+    \ref alib_variables_values_substitution "can be substituted" with the contents of another named variable.

   What is achieved here, is that there are custom 'presets' defined for the verbosities